-STATEMENTS OF NET POSITION--Continued
+STATEMENTS OF NET POSITION (Continued)

-The decrease in capital assets of approximately \$1,535,000 was due to capital asset additions of approximately \$1,200,000 offset by depreciation expense of approximately \$3,500,000.
-Major asset additions included a new refuse truck, several roof replacements, software for imaging documents and workflow for the campus, and a new police vehicle.
+The decrease in current assets is due to a decrease in cash and cash equivalents.
+This decrease results from the implementation of our enterprise resource planning system and faculty salary increases.
+The decrease in capital assets of approximately \$2,141,000 was due to capital asset additions of approximately \$1,500,000 offset by depreciation expense of approximately \$4,000,000.
+Major asset additions included several roof replacements, a new football scoreboard, and several various large equipment purchases.